-Over a quarter of UK drivers have suffered from sunburn while on the road, a new study by Confused.com shows.
+Over a quarter of UK drivers have suffered from sunburn while on the road, a 2016 study by Confused.com shows.

 However, over half of motorists admitted they're entirely unaware that their skin can get sun damaged while inside the car - even with the windows closed.

 Despite the risks, one driver in seven – equivalent to 14% - said they’ve stuck their arm or another body part out of the car window to achieve a bronzed look.

 This not only poses a danger to themselves but to other road users, according to the findings.